gtxaspec/wz_mini_hacks/README.md

 If there are any line differences between the old `wz_mini.conf` and the new release, the script will preserve the current config in place.
 Note that this means any missing or additional lines.
 It is recommended to download the latest wz_mini.conf from github, if there are any major changes to the file, copy the new one to your system first, set your parameteres, save the file, then perform the upgrade.

-NOTE: if you are upgrading a V2 camera from a release older than 06-16-22, you must manually download the upgrade-run.sh script from this repo and place it in `wz_mini/bin/upgrade-run.sh`, then run it from there !
+**NOTE:** if you are upgrading a V2 camera from a release older than 06-16-22, you must manually download the upgrade-run.sh script from this repo and place it in `wz_mini/bin/upgrade-run.sh`, then run it from there !

 ---

+### FPS Drop during NightVision:
 ```
 NIGHT_DROP_DISABLE="true"
 ```